songheony/A3T/README.md

 # run AAA. if you download AAA+Experts Tracking results, you can skip this command
 bash run_algorithm.sh

+# run HDT. if you download AAA+Experts Tracking results, you can skip this command
+bash run_hdt.sh

+# run MCCT. if you download AAA+Experts Tracking results, you can skip this command
+bash run_mcct.sh

+# run Max and Random. if you download AAA+Experts Tracking results, you can skip this command
+bash run_baselines.sh

 # evaluate experts and AAA. if you download Evaluation results Tracking results, you can skip this command
 bash run_eval.sh